 - Splitting the large expenses involved in commercial property ownership;

-- Being subject to a lower level of financial regulation (many investors use a Self-Managed Super Fund to invest in commercial real estate trusts);
+- Being subject to a lower level of financial regulation (some investors use a Self-Managed Super Fund to invest in commercial real estate trusts);

 - Having a professional property team manage their investment from due diligence to acquisition to divestment.

 Is a commercial property unit trust a good investment?

 Commercial real estate is known for providing robust yields between 7% and 9% (and even higher).
 The reason for the strong income potential is the terms of a commercial lease agreement are generally much longer than residential tenancy agreements, and businesses are typically much more willing to pay a premium for a premises which will earn them business income.

 Right now, there are exciting opportunities for office and industrial property investment in Australia.
 Office markets in Perth and Brisbane are returning to strength from years in the doldrums, and industrial assets in Melbourne and Sydney are in high demand by logistics companies (which are meeting the demand of growing populations amidst an eCommerce boom).